borjclient1/Oromelo-Gold-App/README.md

 # Oromelo Gold Pawn

 A modern full-stack web application for managing gold transactions, built with React, Tailwind CSS, and Supabase.
-The platform allows users to sell or pawn their gold items with secure authentication, while admin capabilities provide comprehensive transaction management, real-time monitoring, and user profile management.
+The platform allows users to buy, sell or pawn their gold items with secure authentication, while admin capabilities provide comprehensive transaction management, real-time monitoring, and user profile management.
 It also features a user-friendly, interactive interface with dark mode support.

 https://oromelo.ph